Duff's

 Bill Kohn's painting "Sunset at Hopi Point"

 In August of 1973, Tim Kirby was hired as a bartender.
 He had graduated from St. Louis University high school in 1965.
 He was drafted at the height of the Vietnam War and spent time in Germany.
 After he returned, he landed at Duff's.
-A few years later, after Karen and Dan Duffy divorced, and Karen ended up with the restaurant, Tim Kirby became her co-owner.
+A few years later, after Karen and Dan Duffy divorced, and Karen ended up with the restaurant, Tim Kirby became her co-partner.

 Karen Duffy and Tim Kirby